 While reports of the opioid crisis have saturated the media, benzo drugs have quietly slid under the radar and have caused havoc in communities.
 Reporters have mentioned that the next big crisis could be a benzo crisis, and it looms as our attention stays focused on treating opioids.
 Doctors continue to prescribe drugs like Xanax and Ativan at alarming rates, but many are unaware of their debilitating, and sometimes deadly side effects.

-Data released by the National Institute on Drug Abuse (NIDA) notes that there were 8,791 overdose deaths due to benzos in 2015, which is up significantly when there was 1,135 in 1999.
+Data released by the National Institute on Drug Abuse (NIDA) notes that there were 8,791 overdose deaths due to benzos in 2015, which is up significantly from 1,135 in 1999.
 From 1996 to 2015, the number of benzo prescriptions rose by 67 percent, reaching 13.5 million by 2013.
 The numbers paint a disturbing picture of the volume of individuals using these drugs, which in many cases, can lead to abuse and overdose.

 The country is experiencing a rise in anxiety and insomnia cases, and it has led to more doctors prescribing higher doses of benzos.
 Unfortunately, overdosing on the medication has become a reality, and understanding how to recognize and treat a benzo overdose should be something you can do.
 Understanding the signs can save lives, and if you or someone you love is currently prescribed benzo drugs, it’s time to learn the symptoms of an overdose.